debroglie27/tensorEnv/Tkinter_prac/Projects/SE_Lab_Project9/README.md

 their details and *The Secret Key*.
 The Secret Key is given by the Admin
 so that not anyone can come and make account and access anything.

-If wrong Secret Key is provided then an Error message will be displayed.
+If Incorrect Secret Key is provided then an Error message will be displayed.

 ![SignUp Window](https://raw.githubusercontent.com/debroglie27/tensorEnv/main/Tkinter_prac/Projects/SE_Lab_Project9/FrontEnd_Images/SignUp.png)